monoquant/docs/docs/data_nodes/AI_Models.md

 ### Fisher Score
 Fisher score, also known as Fisher discriminant analysis or Fisher's linear discriminant, is a method used for feature selection in classification problems.
 It evaluates the discriminative power of each feature by comparing the between-class variance to the within-class variance.

+### Mutual Information
+Mutual information is a measure of the mutual dependence between two variables.
+It quantifies the amount of information obtained about one variable by observing another variable.
+Mutual information is commonly used in feature selection to identify relevant features for prediction tasks.

+### L1 Regularization
+L1 regularization, also known as Lasso regularization, adds a penalty term to the loss function based on the absolute values of the coefficients.
+It encourages sparsity in the model by shrinking less important features to zero, effectively performing feature selection.

+### Percentile
+Percentile feature selection selects the top k percentile of features based on their scores.
+It allows users to specify the percentage of features to retain.

+### Linear Regression
+Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+We rank the coefficients of the linear regression model to select the most important features.

 ## **Evaluation metrics**